 - For hitting the surface, the maximum length and width shall not exceed 39.4 cm (15.5’’) and 29.2 cm (11.5’’) respectively.

 The ball is spherical in shape and has a uniform outer surface covered by a thin layer of fabric.
 There are two types of tennis balls.
-One is pressured and another one is pressureless.
+One is pressured and the other is pressureless.
 The pressured ball is more popular.

 Though there are some variations of balls according to the playing condition like in a slow, medium, fast, or court at a high altitude, in general, the tennis balls conform to the following characteristics.